Skip to Main Content

 Parenthetical Citation (Paraphrase)

-(Author, Date), or (Author & Author, Date), or (Author et al., Date) for dictionaries with three or more authors, e.g.: (Stevens Curl & Wilson, 2015)
+(Author, Date), or (Author & Author, Date), or (Author et al., Date) for dictionaries with three or more authors, e.g.: The Oxford Dictionary of Architecture defines feng shui as an ancient Chinese belief and practice that involves. . .
+(Stevens Curl & Wilson, 2015).

 Parenthetical Citation (Direct Quotation)

-(Author, Date, Page number), or (Author & Author, Date, Page number), or (Author et al., Date, Page number) for dictionaries with three or more authors, e.g.: (Stevens Curl & Wilson, 2015, p.
-273)
+(Author, Date, Page number), or (Author & Author, Date, Page number), or (Author et al., Date, Page number) for dictionaries with three or more authors, e.g.: The Oxford Dictionary of Architecture defines feng shui as "ancient Chinese beliefs (called geomancy) that vital currents present within the earth ca influence the quality of human life, and so should be taken into account when designing, orienting, and siting buildings" (Stevens Curl & Wilson, 2015, p.
+277).

 Narrative Citation (Paraphrase)